benchan777/vaccine-appointment-scraper/README.md

 # Vaccine appointment availability scraper
 A scraper that continually checks Walgreen's website every 1 minute for the availability of vaccination appointments at user specified locations.
+A text message will be sent to the user's phone if a change in availability is detected.
 I created this so I could continually check and receive notifications of appointment availability without constantly refreshing the page myself.

 Also implements a proxy rotator to attempt to bypass bot detection.